kar-dim/Watermarking-Accelerated/README.md

 # FFmpeg Command Used for Video Encoding

 The following FFmpeg command is used to encode a new video while preserving the original input's metadata, subtitles, and audio tracks.
-It reads raw video frames from standard input (stdin) and copies audio/subtitles from the original input file as is.
-You can customize encoding settings (codec, CRF, etc) via the ```encode_options``` option as described above.
+It decodes the input video, embeds the watermark, and passes the resulting frames into standard input (stdin) for encoding, while copying audio/subtitles from the original input file as is.
+You can customize **video codec** encoding settings (codec, CRF, presets, etc) via the ```encode_options``` option as described above.
 ```
 ffmpeg -y -f rawvideo -pix_fmt yuv420p -s <width>x<height>
   -r <frame_rate>